sh-arky/Climate-Wins-Machine-Learning/README.md

 ### **Info**

 This is a repository of work for a project interested in predicting climate change through weather patters using a variety of Machine Learning techniques.
+The project brief can be found in the repository.

 I utilized data from the European Climate Assessment and Data Set project.
 The main data set can be downloaded [here](https://s3.amazonaws.com/coach-courses-us/public/courses/da-spec-ml/Scripts/A1/Dataset-weather-prediction-dataset-processed.csv).